1st Cinque Ports Rifle Volunteers: Honorary Colonels

-Uniforms & Insignia
+Uniforms and insignia

 When first formed, many of the RVCs adopted 'Volunteer' grey uniforms instead of the Regulars' scarlet.
 The 1st (Hastings) Cinque Ports RVC appears to have worn grey with red facings.
 Later the 1st Cinque Ports battalion wore grey with blue facings, only adopting the scarlet uniform with blue facings of the Royal Sussex in 1899.
 It was also allowed to bear the Coat of arms of the Cinque Ports on its appointments.
 As pioneers 1915–18, the men of 1/5th Bn wore a brass badge on each collar in the form of a crossed rifle and pick.
 As an established TA unit, the 7th Bn was allowed to retain its Royal Sussex cap badge and buttons when it transferred to the Royal Artillery in 1942.